 All students in the Pathway will complete at least three Curricular Itinerary courses, based on their specific interests and animating questions.
 The following courses have been approved in advance by the core faculty of the Pathway.
 Students may also petition to have additional courses counted toward the Curricular Itinerary, as appropriate.

-Since the Pathway aims to provide opportunities for students to consider questions relating to global capitalism, students will ideally pursue opportunities to study abroad in various locales across the globe that creates the optimum environment to pursue their animating question.
+Since the Pathway aims to provide opportunities for students to consider questions relating to global capitalism, students will ideally pursue opportunities to study abroad in various locales across the globe that create the optimum environment to pursue their animating question.
 In consultation with Pathway Faculty, students will work with the Study Away Office to identify and pursue College-approved study away programs as well as the College’s own Study Away-Teach Away programs such as SATA Cuba, SATA Vietnam, SATA Peru, SATA Italy, SIT South Africa, SIT India, and SIT Kenya.

 Students will work with Pathway Faculty to identify potential internships in the context of the Thematic Inquiry.
 Some possible student internships include the Coalition for Inclusive Capitalism, Buffett International Summer Internships (SIGP), Natural Capitalism Internships, Clinton Global Initiative (GCI) America Internships, Center for Global Justice Internships, Eugene O’Neill Theatre Internships, and Lyman Allyn Art Museum Internships.